 This is practically a signature dish in Rome, eaten as street food, as a starter or with an aperitif.
 Fiori di zucca fritti in Rome is made by filling the flowers with a local cheese similar to mozzarella called provatura and anchovies, dipping them in a batter of just cold water and flour and frying the flowers in hot oil!

 Italians also eat zucchini flowers in other dishes.
 These include frittata, risotto and, of course, pasta!
-Pasta with zucchini flowers usually includes the zucchini themselves, cut into small rings, cubes or slices.
+Pasta with zucchini flowers usually includes the zucchini themselves, cut into small rounds, cubes or slices.
 Saffron is another popular ingredient in zucchini flower pasta recipes.
 And for a touch of meat, Italians will add pancetta, speck, ham or sausage.

 Pasta with zucchini flowers.